 This Practicum builds on clinical skills and knowledge begun in Practicum I. The student strengthens his/her capacity to function as a professional by demonstrating consistency in meeting professional competencies.
 Specific proficiencies, skills, levels of involvement with clients or patients, and scope of practice will vary dependent on the community treatment agency and background of the student.
-Prerequisite: AS 131, 279 with a grade of 2.0 or betters.
-Students will be required to have a grade of 2.0 or better in each course to graduate from the program.
 (SFCC)